lucavallin/verto/README.md

 Follow these simple steps:

-- Our goal is to narrow down projects for new open-source contributors.
-To maintain the quality of projects in Good First Issue, please make sure your GitHub repository meets the following criteria:
+- The goal is to narrow down projects for new open-source contributors.
+To maintain the quality of projects in Good First Issue, please make sure the GitHub repository you want to add meets the following criteria:

   - It has at least three issues with the `good first issue` label or other labels defined in `gfi.config.json` (see `labels` and the end).